marliemarls/tkh-crud/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a set of instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This is my simple CRUD Application.
+Built with Express, Prisma, MongoDB, and Nodemon.

 ### Prerequisites